Who developed the FES program?

-You will have 90 minutes to complete the cognitive assessment that contains 80 multiple-choice questions.
 The manual skills assessment includes the five designated skills administered on the virtual reality simulator and lasts approximately 60 minutes.
+Test takers will then have a maximum of 90 minutes to complete the multiple-choice portion.
 Both are given in the same test appointment and administered by a trained FES proctor.

 Where can I take the FES exam?

 Testing is available at regional test centers throughout North America, as well as at the SAGES Annual Meeting and ACS Clinical Congress.
 For a current list of active test centers please click here.

 We are no longer offering CME credits for the FES exam and apologize for any inconvenience this may cause.

 What does the FES Program cost?

 Our current product list and pricing is available at www.fesprogram.org/testing-information/products/